 Secondly, there is also a difference between crude protein and digestible protein.
 Digestible protein is the figure we are interested in and the balancers are formulated to ensure that the balance of digestible protein to carbs and fats is correct.

 The “percent crude protein” found on the labels of feeds and supplements is a calculation of the nitrogen content of the product.
 Nitrogen is contained in the amino acids that serve as the building blocks of proteins.
-The word “crude” means that not all the protein reported by this number is digestible.
+“Crude” means that not all the protein reported by this number is digestible.

-It’s estimated that between 2% – 5% of many common protein sources are not absorbed.
-While the percent crude protein number is helpful, it shouldn’t be the sole piece of information used when choosing a feed or supplement for your horse.
+It’s estimated that between 2% – 5% of many common protein sources aren’t absorbed.
+The percent crude protein number is helpful, but shouldn’t be the sole piece of information used when choosing a feed or supplement.

-For instance, crude protein percentage does not tell you the source of protein contained in the feedstuff or the amino acid makeup of that protein, so is more useful when combined with information on the type of protein included in a product.
+For instance, crude protein percentage doesn’t tell you the source of protein contained in the feedstuff or the amino acid makeup of that protein.
+Therefore it’s more useful when combined with information on the type of protein included in a product.

-Fibregenix contains high quality protein sources with the best amino acid profile and availability for horses derived from Full Fat Soya and dehulled soya bean meal.
-Knowledge of the lysine and methionine content (the essential limiting amino acids) of a protein source is necessary when properly balancing your horse’s diet.
-Some labels will include these percentages but knowing what ingredients are good sources of lysine and methionine and identifying those sources in the ingredient list will also help to make an informed decision.
+Fibregenix contains high quality protein sources with an excellent amino acid profile and bioavailability.
+The protein is derived from dehulled soya bean meal.
+Knowledge of the lysine and methionine content of a protein source is necessary when properly balancing your horse’s diet.
+Some labels will include these percentages.
+However, knowing what ingredients are good sources of lysine and methionine and identifying them in the ingredients list will also enable an informed decision.

 Fibregenix will not make horses ‘hot’.
 The main reasons being

 1) it is whole-cereal and molasses free so contains super low levels of sugar and starch.
 These are the 2 main culprits that cause fizzy behaviour